coverclock/com-diag-grandote/README.md

 of Diminuto are shipping in a number of commercial products from several of my clients.

 The pthread portions of Desperadito - and, hence, Grandote - were forked from Hayloft, a C++ framework for using Amazon Web Service (AWS) Simple Storage Service (S3).
-Grandote inherited the Google Test based unit tests from Hayloft.
-I recommend Google Test; Diminuto and Desperado/Desperadito didn't use Google Test only because they predate its existence by many years.

-The unit tests are a mixture of straight C++ programs (whose implementations were a little strange to make them easier to use in VxWorks) from the ancient Desperado code base, and Google Test programs from the Hayloft code base.
+The unit tests are a mixture of straight C++ programs (whose implementations were a little strange to make them easier to use in VxWorks) from the ancient Desperado code base, Google Test programs from the Hayloft code base, and even some unit tests main programs from the Diminuto code base that use the Diminuto unit test framework.
 The Google Test programs use a thin helper layer from yet another project, Lariat.
+For new unit tests, I strongly recommend Google Test.

 To use Grandote you need to also install Diminuto, Lariat, and Google Test.
 This is easier than it sounds.
 I had issues getting the Google